bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-localization.md

 1. Create an account on [transifex.com](https://www.transifex.com/)

-2. Visit the [BigBlueButton project](https://www.transifex.com/projects/p/bigbluebutton/) on Transifex.
+2. Choose the project

+These docs are currently being updated for the HTML5 client.

+For helping to translate the HTML5 client, visit [BigBlueButton v2.2 HTML5 client](https://www.transifex.com/bigbluebutton/bigbluebutton-v22-html5-client/).

+For the legacy Flash client, visit the [BigBlueButton project](https://www.transifex.com/bigbluebutton/bigbluebutton-dev/).

 You'll see a list of languages ready for translation.

 3. Click the name of the language you wish to translate